andyL89/intervals-ear-trainer/README.md

 # _Intervals Ear Trainer_
-A React web app for studying musical intervals.
+A React web app for studying musical intervals and chords.

 ### _**Andy Lawson**_